sortmerna/sortmerna/README.md

 3. MAC
 	* macOS 10.13 High Sierra (64-bit) with AppleClang 9.0.0.9000039

-Getting latest GCC on old Linux distros requires either installing GCC from PPA (Ubuntu), or building from sources - a lengthy process (around 10 hours on Centos VM running on VBox Windows 10 host).
+Getting latest GCC on _old_ Linux distros requires either installing GCC from PPA (Ubuntu), or building from sources - a lengthy process (around 10 hours on Centos VM running on VBox Windows 10 host).

-CMake is used for generating the build files and should be installed prior the build.
-CMake distributions are available for all major operating systems.
+**CMake** is necessary for building.
+The distributions are available for all major operating systems.
+CMake can be easily built _if_ not available through a standard packager.
 Please visit [CMake project website](https://cmake.org/) for download and installation instructions.

+The following libraries have to be installed using a packager or to be built
+* **ZLib** (zlib1g-dev)
+* **RocksDB** (librocksdb-dev)
+* **RapidJson** (rapidjson-dev)

+**Git** has to be installed _if_ building from the GitHub repository sources.

 The following Flags can be used when generating the build files (`-D<FLAG>=VALUE`):
 * `WITH_TESTS` (build unit tests)